schemapress/Schema/readme.txt

 == Upgrade Notice ==

-= 1.6.9.4 =
+= 1.6.9.5 =
-This update include several bug fixes and enhancements including AMP and WooCommerce breadcrumb, Please, update the plugin on your site to get these fixes and features.
+This update include several bug fixes and enhancements including AMP fixes, WooCommerce breadcrumb fixes, and introducing schema markup on tags archives pages.
+Please, update the plugin on your site to get these fixes and features.

 = 1.6.9.4 =
 This update include several bug fixes, enhancements, and new features including Breadcrumbs JSON-LD markup, which play nicely with Yoast SEO and Genesis.
 Please, update the plugin on your site to get these fixes and features.